mathiasverraes/lambdalicious/README.md

 Boring, next question please.

+**Wouldn't this all be a lot easier and more elegant using HHVM/Hack?

+I know right?
+I believe PHP7 should focus on improving the language, or at least introduce lambda syntax.
+Call your local internals representative!

 **Should I use it?
 Is it ready for production?**

 Yes!
 Be a pioneer, be an early adopter, be an innovator!
 Show your boss you *can* take risks on company time!
 You are a